dremotion/BUx-QD602x/README.md

 ## Descriptive Analysis On Contoso Dataset<br/>
-This project was a part of classroom assignment for course titled "[Business Analytics for Data Driven Decision Making]"[3] taught by Boston University via edx.
+This project was a part of classroom assignment for course titled ["Business Analytics for Data Driven Decision Making"][3] taught by Boston University via edx.

 If you'd like to view the notes I took during the classroom, please [click here][4]